Skip to main content

 What this means for your home decor brand this quarter

-If Q4 is 40-50% of your revenue, you have one structural priority before October: pre-load the campaign architecture, asset groups, and budget plan so Smart Bidding has 8 weeks of Q4 signal before the gifting wave peaks.
+If Q4 is 40-50% of your revenue, you have one job before October: pre-load the campaign architecture, the asset groups, and the budget plan.
+That gives Smart Bidding 8 weeks of Q4 signal before the gifting wave peaks.

 If you are running one PMax campaign for everything, split it by gifting tier before Q4 starts.
 The three-tier split takes a day to implement and the compound effect runs through the entire gifting season.